GitHub forks and pull requests

 git add README.md # add a file under version control

-git commit -m "First file created" README.md # commit the file
+git commit -m "First file created" README.md # commit the file2.
+Create empty repository at GitHub and push to it

 After creating the empty repository via GitHub web page, add it as a remote and push to it.